TrackDuck/attention-map/README.md

-### Heat map of Web users’ viewing time distribution across websites
+### Heat map of Web users viewing time allocation across websites
 With this bookmarklet you can put a heat map, which reveals how the average Web user distributes their viewing time across websites, on every website.
 It’s useful for web project managers and designers who are starting a landing page and deciding its layout.

 ### How it works